Medical expert of the article

 Pathogenesis

-The elbow is a specific connection that includes three bones such as the humerus, radius and ulna.
-The joint belongs to complex structures, since it is combined of three parts: the brachioral, brachioradial and proximal radioulnar parts.
-The joint is united by a common capsule and bursa, inside of which a special liquid lubricant is produced for smooth sliding of the articular surfaces and maintaining trophism.
-The surfaces of the joint are covered with cartilage.
-The elbow is strengthened by a ligamentous apparatus and a muscular frame.
-[8]
+The elbow is a specific joint that includes three bones, such as the humerus, radius, and ulna.
+The joint is a complex structure, as it is combined from three parts: the humeroulnar, humeroradial, and proximal radioulnar parts.
+The joint is united by a common capsule and bursa, inside which a special liquid lubricant is produced for smooth sliding of the articular surfaces and maintaining trophism.
+The surfaces of the joint are covered with cartilaginous tissue.
+The elbow is strengthened by the ligamentous apparatus and muscular framework. [ 8 ]

-Dislocation of the elbow is damage caused by the anatomical and biomechanical features of the elbow joint, which is associated with several muscle groups at once: the shoulder and flexion-forearm.
-A dislocation of the elbow is said to be if there is a displacement of the two basic bones of the forearm from the articulation node with the shoulder bone.
-In addition, it is possible to exit from the node and other above-mentioned bones relative to each other.
+Elbow dislocation is an injury caused by the anatomical and biomechanical features of the elbow joint, which is associated with several muscle groups at once: the shoulder and flexor-forearm.
+Elbow dislocation is said to occur if there is a displacement of two base bones of the forearm from the articulation node with the humerus bone.
+In addition, the other above-mentioned bones may also move out of the node relative to each other.

 During the displacement, damage to blood vessels and nerves occurs.
 The severity of these injuries also affects the extent of further treatment.

 The elbow joint has a complex structure and consists of several articular surfaces.
-It contains rich autonomic innervation, so the elbow usually reacts painfully to any injury, and in case of significant injury, there is a sharp limitation of motor activity.
-As a consequence of prolonged immobility, stiffness can easily form.
-To prevent this from happening, during treatment, special attention should be paid to the restoration and maintenance of the functionality of the injured upper limb.
-Particular attention should be paid to the short period of immobilization and early rehabilitation, which began at the stage of unstable contracture.
-[9]
+It has a rich vegetative innervation, so the elbow usually reacts painfully to any injury, and with a significant injury, there is a sharp limitation of motor activity.
+As a result of prolonged immobility, stiffness can easily develop.
+To prevent this from happening, special attention should be paid to the restoration and maintenance of the functionality of the upper injured limb during treatment.
+Particular attention should be paid to a short period of immobilization and early rehabilitation, started at the stage of unstable contracture. [ 9 ]

-Elbow injuries are varied and manifest.
-How to recognize that there is a dislocation?
-Of course, for this it is better to see a doctor.
-However, it is equally important to know the set of symptoms inherent in elbow dislocation.
+Elbow injuries are varied and differ in their manifestations.
+How can you recognize that you have a dislocation?
+Of course, it is better to see a doctor.
+However, it is equally important to know the set of symptoms characteristic of an elbow dislocation.

 These symptoms include:

-- sharp or growing pain in the elbow area;
+- sharp or increasing pain in the elbow area;

-- an increase in swelling in the area of damage;
+- increasing swelling in the area of injury;

-- loss of sensation in the injured hand;
+- loss of sensation in the injured arm;

-- inability to feel the pulse below the area of damage;
+- inability to feel the pulse below the area of injury;

 - inability to move the damaged joint;

-- when probing, the radial head is determined from the front or back side;
+- when palpated, the radial head is determined from the anterior or posterior side;

 - inability to bend or straighten the arm (or severe limitation of flexion-extension);

-- violation of motor activity of the fingers on the hand, wrist joint.
+- impaired motor activity of the fingers and wrist joint.

-The atypical position of the injured hand is often noteworthy.
-When trying to return a limb to its physiological position, some springy resistance is noted.
+The atypical position of the injured arm often attracts attention.
+When attempting to return the limb to its physiological position, some springy resistance is noted.

-Most often, traumatic displacements associated with excessive stress on the joint occur.
-This happens, for example, with a sharp fall on a joint, jerk or impact.
-Symptoms can be supplemented by other signs if the dislocation is complicated by a fracture - in such cases, they talk about fracture dislocation.
-[10]
+Most often, traumatic displacements occur due to excessive load on the joint.
+This happens, for example, with a sharp fall on the joint, a jerk or a blow.
+Symptoms may be supplemented by other signs if the dislocation is complicated by a fracture - in such cases they talk about a fracture-dislocation. [ 10 ]

 What does a dislocated elbow look like?

-It is usually not difficult for an experienced specialist to determine a dislocated elbow: a traumatologist will make a diagnosis almost immediately, focusing on the corresponding signs.
-The victim, as a rule, holds the injured arm in an unnatural position, often tries to support it with the healthy arm.
+It is usually not difficult for an experienced specialist to determine a dislocated elbow: a traumatologist will make a diagnosis almost immediately, based on the corresponding signs.
+The victim, as a rule, holds the injured arm in an unnatural position, often trying to support it with the healthy arm.

-To clarify the type of displacement and location of the bones, the doctor gently feels the joint, tries to assess the condition of the muscle-tendon mechanism.
-To exclude possible damage to the bones, additional diagnostic tests will be prescribed - in particular, radiography.
+To clarify the type of displacement and the location of the bones, the doctor will carefully palpate the joint and try to assess the condition of the muscle-tendon mechanism.
+To exclude possible bone damage, additional diagnostic tests will be prescribed - in particular, X-rays.

-The primary symptoms of dislocation of the elbow are quite specific and allow one to suspect a displacement in the joint almost immediately after injury.
+The primary symptoms of an elbow dislocation are quite specific and allow one to suspect a displacement in the joint almost immediately after the injury.

 The main features are:

-- loss of the ability to make movements in the elbow;
+- loss of ability to move the elbow;

-- forced position of the hand (position of the least pain);
+- forced position of the hand (the position of least pain);

-- external curvature, irregular shape of the joint.
+- external curvature, abnormal shape of the joint.

-If the victim pays attention to the unnatural mobility of the hand, a crunch is felt when pressed, pain appears during axial load, then in such cases a fracture can be suspected.
-The dislocation is characterized by an almost complete motor block.
+If the victim notices unnatural mobility of the hand, crunching is felt when pressing, pain appears under axial load, then in such cases a fracture can be suspected.
+A dislocation is characterized by almost complete motor blockade.

-A dislocated elbow for an adult is still not as dangerous as for a growing child's body.
-The child's musculoskeletal system is still developing, so any disorder in the joints can cause negative changes in the overall osteoarticular structure.
+A dislocated elbow is not as dangerous for an adult as it is for a growing child.
+The child's musculoskeletal system is still developing, so any disruption in the joints can cause negative changes in the overall bone and joint structure.

-Any trauma to children should never be ignored: seeking medical attention should follow as soon as possible.
-The doctor will carry out the necessary diagnostics, and the treatment and rehabilitation period will be prescribed in the same way as for the complex measures for adults.
+Any injuries in children should never be ignored: medical help should be sought as soon as possible.
+The doctor will conduct the necessary diagnostics, and the treatment and rehabilitation period will be prescribed in the same way as the complex measures carried out for adults.

 Why is a thorough diagnosis necessary?
 In childhood, it is often not a dislocation, but a subluxation of the elbow.
-Such an injury is especially typical for children 3-4 years old.
-A child can get such damage, for example, if he is pulled strongly by the hand.
-At the moment of stretching, the head of the radius is removed from the fossa, the baby feels severe pain, the motor function of the joint becomes sharply limited.
-In this situation, it is important for parents to quickly navigate and perform the following actions:
+Such an injury is especially typical for children aged 3-4 years.
+A child can receive such an injury, for example, if he is pulled hard by the arm.
+At the moment of stretching, the head of the radius is removed from the fossa, the child feels severe pain, the motor function of the joint becomes sharply limited.
+In this situation, it is important for parents to quickly orient themselves and perform the following actions:

-- put the baby's hand on the kerchief to relieve muscle tension and ensure immobility;
+- place the baby's hand on a sling to relieve muscle tension and ensure immobility;

 - urgently take the child to a medical facility (emergency room).